 In addition to The Gully Washer, I will be using the following books to meet my goals:

 The two picture books are based on real people who are well known in Colombia.
 The first is a tale about a boy who had so many books he did not know what to do with them, until he came up with the idea of becoming a travelling library.
 So he packs up his books, buys a couple of donkeys and visits the surrounding villages.

 The second book focuses on Gabriel Garcia Marquez, telling the story of his life from a dreaming young boy to a story teller extraordinaire.

 The South America book is a small non fiction book with lots of colourful photos, perfect for little hands to hold.

 We will also be using the following Read and Find Out book, which teaches about the water cycle in very simple language and pictures; the second is on the water cycle in the Rainforest and contains a great science demonstration at the back of it which we will attempt to replicate:

 The first thing the girls did was to build up the Animals of the World Map puzzle and we had a look to see what it might tell us about Columbia.
 Next we opened out children’s atlas and I read out the information given about Columbia.
 We looked at the map and I taught them how to ‘read’ it pointing out the visual cues:

-We then created a ‘story board’ of Columbia.
+We then created a ‘story board’ of Colombia.
 This would be used in our final presentations of South America.
-We included a home made Columbian flag, we used lap book pieces from here:
+We included a home made Colombian flag, we used lap book pieces from here:

 We will be creating a ‘lap book board’ for each country and they will all be on display during the little ones’ presentations.